HuntedRaven7/Dotfiles/README.md

-Based Neovim and Fedora linux user
+Based Neovim and Ultramarine-Linux user